greenplum-db/gpdb-archive/concourse/README.md

 #### Pipelines Directory
 There should be just a handful of pipelines in this directory:

-* `gpdb_master-generated.yml` the pipeline that compiles, tests, and produces installers from the master branch of gpdb.
+* `gpdb_main-generated.yml` the pipeline that compiles, tests, and produces installers from the main branch of gpdb.
 This is a generated and should not be edited directly.
 The template [pipelines/templates/gpdb-tpl.yml](pipelines/templates/gpdb-tpl.yml) should be edited and the utility